Maryland county votes to keep statue honoring Confederate soldiers

 Pack, the county council president, said using the pandemic to explain the decision was a “farce.”
 Although no audience members can be physically present at council meetings during the pandemic, he said 28 callers at a public hearing on the statue last month spoke against it, while four spoke in favor of keeping it.
 A petition for its removal garnered 300 signatures, he said.

-“It’s disingenuous and disgraceful to try to use covid-19 as cover,” Pack said.
+“It’s disingenuous and disgraceful to try to use covid-19 as cover,” Pack said, referring to the disease caused by the novel coronavirus.

 After the vote, protesters outside chanted “No justice, no peace!”
 Pack adjourned the meeting early, saying: “We understand that citizens are quite upset about the earlier vote taken today.”